fasalzaman/Office365PartnerAccelerator/Secure Remote Work Workshop/README.md

 https://docs.microsoft.com/en-us/microsoft-365/admin/add-users/add-users?view=o365-worldwide

+Now you have 2 user, 1 with Global Admin privilege on the Tenant and another one with "No administrator" access.
+We will be using the user account with Global Admin privilege (Lab User) for configuring Teams setting.

 ### Task 2 : Get Teams Ready for New User

 Open Teams online https://teams.microsoft.com/go# and sign-in using new user's credentials.